Galax High School: Football

 The Galax football team captured Group A Division 1 state championships in 2015.
-Galax defeated Riverheads High School by a score of 7-6 by stopping a two-point conversation on the last play of the game.
-It was Riverheads High School first loss of the year.
+Galax defeated Riverheads High School by a score of 7–6 by stopping a two-point conversion on the last play of the game.
+It was Riverheads High School's first loss of the year.

 Basketball

-The Galax boys basketball team captured Group A Division 1 state championships in 2011 and 2012.
-The Maroon Tide won their first state championship in school history in 2011, defeating Page County High School by a score of 49-47.
+The Galax boys' basketball team captured Group A Division 1 state championships in 2011 and 2012.
+The Maroon Tide won their first state championship in school history in 2011, defeating Page County High School by a score of 49–47.
 Galax head coach Verl Brown was named the 2011 Division 1 coach of the year by the Virginia High School Coaches Association.
-In 2012, Galax repeated as state champions, knocking off Amelia County 66-49.
+In 2012, Galax repeated as state champions, knocking off Amelia County 66–49.
 Lawrence Parsons was named the 2012 Group A Division 1 boys basketball player of the year by the Virginia High School Coaches Association.
 The association also named Galax's Verl Brown the 2012 Group A Division 1 coach of the year for the second consecutive season.

 Golf

-The Galax boys golf program is not only one of the school's most distinguished athletic programs, but one of the state's.
-In total, the Maroon Tide have brought home 6 state championships—second only to Stonewall Jackson's 9.
-Galax won the VHSL Group AA state championship in 1973, besting Altavista 609-619.
-Fifteen years later, they claimed the 1988 Group A state championship, defeating Brentsville 668-706.
-In 2004, Galax downed James River-Buchanan 629-636 to capture their third championship.
+In total, the Maroon Tide have brought home six state championships – second only to Stonewall Jackson's nine.
+Galax won the VHSL Group AA state championship in 1973, besting Altavista 609–619.
+Fifteen years later, they claimed the 1988 Group A state championship, defeating Brentsville 668–706.
+They won by one of the largest margins on record.
+In 2004, Galax downed James River-Buchanan 629–636 to capture their third championship.
 The Maroon Tide defeated Giles 646-658 in 2008 for their fourth state championship.
 Galax won back-to-back titles in 2010 and 2011, besting Giles 636-638 and Union 598-616.

 Sam Bryant was individual medalist at the 2005 state tournament, winning by 6 shots after firing a 142 at Shenandoah Valley Golf Club in Front Royal.

-John Bryant won the individual championship at the rain shortened 2012 VHSL state tournament held at Lonesome Pine Country Club in Big Stone Gap after firing a 3 under par 104 to give him a 7 shot victory.
+John Bryant won the individual championship at the rain shortened 2012 VHSL state tournament held at Lonesome Pine Country Club in Big Stone Gap after firing a 3 under par 104 to give him a 7-shot victory.

 Tennis

-Galax won the VHSL Group A state championship in boys tennis in 2000, defeating George Mason by a score of 5-4.
-In 2008, the duo of Matt Nelson and James "G" Zachary teamed up for the state title as a doubles team, downing Tim Goetz and Johnny Vroom of George Mason 6-3, 0-6, 6-3.
+Galax won the VHSL Group A state championship in boys tennis in 2000, defeating George Mason by a score of 5–4.
+In 2008, the duo of Matt Nelson and James "G" Zachary teamed up for the state title as a doubles team, downing Tim Goetz and Johnny Vroom of George Mason 6–3, 0–6, 6–3.

 Wrestling

-Galax has produced 5 individual state champions in wrestling;
+Galax has produced five individual state champions in wrestling;